hashicorp/consul/website/source/api/index.html.md

 that the servers are currently unavailable, `Cache-Control: max-age=30` will result in a 500 error, while `Cache-Control: max-age=30 stale-if-error=259200` will result in the cached response being returned.

+A request setting either `max-age=0` or `must-revalidate` directives will cause the agent to re-fetch the response from servers always.
+Either can be combined with `stale-if-error=<seconds>` to ensure fresh results when the servers are available, but falling back to cached results if the request to the servers fails.

 In all cases the HTTP `X-Cache` header is always set in the response to either `HIT` or `MISS` indicating whether the response was served from cache or not.